mich100200/cypress-concept-app/README.md

 # Concept for a Cypress App
-This is a mockup of a
+This is a mockup of an app for Cypress College